Mitsubishi Mini-Split E6 Error: Communication Fault

 Can E6 be caused by a power surge?

-My Mitsubishi E6 code only appears in winter.
+My Mitsubishi E6 only shows up in winter.
 Why?

 Can I swap the indoor and outdoor PCBs myself to diagnose E6?